-If the left and the right graphs in Figure 3 are compared, it can be seen that the children judge the bilingual speaker more positively when she speaks the children's native language (right graph) than when she speaks the neighbouring language.
-This is confirmed by six pairwise t-tests between ratings of the bilingual speaker when she speaks the native and the neighbouring language (all p < .001).
+If the top and the bottom graphs in Figure 3 are compared, it can be seen that the children judge the bilingual speaker more positively when she speaks the children's native language (bottom graph) than when she speaks the neighboring language.
+This is confirmed by six pairwise t-tests between ratings of the bilingual speaker when she speaks the native and the neighboring language (all p < .001).
 Furthermore, six independent t-tests revealed that ratings of the bilingual speaker when she speaks the native language of the children are similar in the L1 groups (all p > .1).
-For three of the personality traits, however, namely normality, beauty and kindness, the ratings of the bilingual speaker when she speaks the neighbouring language differ significantly (all three p < .01) across the two L1 groups.
-As indicated by Figure 3 (left graph), Danish participants rate the bilingual speaker consistently as being kinder-sounding, more normal-sounding, and more beautiful-sounding when she speaks Swedish, than Swedish participants do when she speaks Danish.
+For three of the personality traits, however, namely normality, beauty, and kindness, the ratings of the bilingual speaker when she speaks the native 3 (top graph), Danish participants rate the bilingual speaker consistently as being kinder sounding, more normal sounding, and more beautiful sounding when she speaks Swedish, than Swedish participants do when she speaks Danish.

-Figure 4 shows mean ratings of all six personality traits of the speaker when she speaks the neighbouring language as a function of age for both L1 groups.
+Figure 4 shows mean ratings of all six personality traits of the speaker when she speaks the neighboring language as a function of age for both L1 groups.
 It can be seen that there is a trend that children rate the speaker more negatively the older they are.
 Often, but not always, the highest mean is reached by the youngest group per L1, and the lowest mean is found in the oldest group per L1.
-Interestingly, Swedes and Danes rate the speaker in a similar manner when they judge richness and modernity, but rather differently when they judge kindness, smartness, normality and beauty.
+Interestingly, Swedes and Danes rate the speaker in a similar manner when they judge richness and modernity, but rather differently when they judge kindness, intelligence, normality and beauty.